json4s/json4s/README.md

 res0: Animals = Animals(List(Dog(pluto), Fish(1.2)))
 ```

-ShortTypeHints outputs short classname for all instances of configured objects.
-FullTypeHints outputs full
+ShortTypeHints outputs the short classname for all instances of configured objects.
+FullTypeHints outputs the full
 classname.
-Other strategies can be implemented by extending TypeHints trait.
+Other strategies can be implemented by extending the TypeHints trait.

 Serializing fields of a class
 -----------------------------